saffre-rumma/www/stories/jobs/thesis.rst

-.. title: Professional support for Lino applications
+.. title: Write your thesis about Lino

-We accept candidatures of students who plan to write a thesis about
+We provide mentorships for students who plan to write a thesis related to Lino.

-  Providing and managing professional end-user support for customized database applications developed using the Lino framework

-During the internship the candidate will work locally in several different organizations in **Eupen**.
-The customers will ask the author to sign a confidentiality agreement.

 The candidates should be applying for an academic degree or professional qualification in one of the following fields: